Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-quiesce-pu.markdown

 *Description:*

-Enable a quiesced Processing Unit.
+This command enables a quiesced Processing Unit.

 *Input Example:*